 Calculating Shipping Rates on Size & Weight

-One of the main determining factors to the cost of shipping is your package size and weight.
+One of the main determining factors for the cost of shipping is your package size and weight.
 You’ll want to carefully choose your packaging to make sure it’s big enough to hold your products while not being excessively big that it inflates your shipping costs.

 To reduce shipping costs, you may want to consider stocking 2-3 different sizes of packaging so that you can select the most appropriate one for each order.